 When searching your state health insurance marketplace, you should carefully evaluate the monthly premium and deductible of each plan, as these will directly affect what you will pay for coverage.
 You will notice that marketplace policies are broken down by tier.
 Below, we have provided explanations for each tier and when each is the best option.
 For many young, healthy adults, there are certain plans that will adequately provide health insurance coverage at a cheaper monthly premium.

 Gold and Platinum

-A Silver health insurance policy is a modest policy with average premiums, deductibles and out-of-pocket maximums.
-These policies will be more expensive than the cheapest available but are a great option for individuals in their late 20s who may be starting a family.
+Silver health insurance policies have average premiums, deductibles and out-of-pocket maximums.
+These policies are more expensive than the cheapest available but are a great option for individuals in their late 20s who may be starting a family.
 New families may find that they have an increase in health costs for their kids.
-Therefore, the lower deductibles for a Silver policy will allow you quicker access to coinsurance benefits.
+The lower deductible of a Silver policy can provide quicker access to coinsurance benefits.

 Additionally, a Silver plan offers cost-sharing reductions if your income falls below 250% of the federal poverty level.
-This will reduce the cost of the health insurance policy and provide valuable benefits for young adults who may not be earning a large income.
+This can provide valuable benefits for young adults who may not be earning a large income.

 Catastrophic and Bronze

 Catastrophic and Bronze health insurance plans are the cheapest health policies offered on state health insurance exchanges but have the highest deductibles and out-of-pocket maximums.
 Cheap plans like these are ideal for healthy individuals in their 20s who do not expect to have significantly high medical costs.
 However, we would not recommend this type of policy if you are currently responsible for dependents or have large, recurring medical expenses.